tejraj-pawar/Maven-Enforcer-Custom-Plugin/README.md

 # Maven-Enforcer-Custom-Plugin
-This plugin will raise an exception if there exist more than one versions of specific dependency to avoid diamond dependency conflict.
+This plugin will raise an exception if there exist more than one versions of specified dependency to avoid diamond dependency conflict.

-### Build and Deploy above plugin in artifactory and you below plugin syntax in your pom to access it:
+##### Build and Deploy above plugin in artifactory and use below plugin syntax in your pom to access it:
 ```
 <plugin>
   <groupId>org.apache.maven.plugins</groupId>